top of page

 Stars were born from its flames at night.

-No grief could come through its door,
+No grief would come through its door,

 Innocents resting hurt no more.